GopeedLab/gopeed/CONTRIBUTING.md

 ## flutter development

-Don't forget to run`dart format .`before you commit to keep your code in standard dart format
+Don't forget to run`dart format ./ui/flutter`before you commit to keep your code in standard dart format

 Turn on build_runner watcher if you want to edit api/models: